key4hep/k4EDM4hep2LcioConv/doc/LCIO2EDM4hep.md

 ## Handling relations
-**Once all necessary collections have been converted, it is necessary to resolve the relations between the obects.** This is done using the `resolveRelations` function.
+**Once all necessary collections have been converted, it is necessary to resolve the relations between the objects.** This is done using the `resolveRelations` function.
 This will again dispatch to the correct relation resolving function for the corresponding types, which can obviously also be invoked directly.